AlexandrovLab/SigProfilerAssignment/README.md

 ## Installs
-for installing dependencies in new conda environment
+for installing from PyPi in new conda environment

 ```
-$ pip install -r requirements.txt
+$ pip install SigProfilerAssignment
 ```

 Installing this package : git clone this repo or download the zip file.